prismv/DB48X-on-DM42/doc/calc-help/equations.md

 * `Tday`: Day duration
 * `tev`: Evaporation time of a black hole
 * `TH`: Black hole temperature
+* `tp`: Transformed time coordinate in the moving frame
 * `txyr`: Duration factor as a multiple of a year
 * `ux`: X component of the velocity
 * `uy`: Y component of the velocity